Eastern Gray Treefrog (Hyla versicolor)

 During winter tree frogs hibernate on the ground under leaves, bark, or roots.
 Their breathing and heart beat actually stop, but they have such a high level of glycerol in their blood, it prevents ice crystals from forming in their cells.
 According to some sources, up to eighty percent of a tree frog’s body actually freezes and their eyes become opaque, but because ice crystals do not form and burst the cells, the frog is able to survive the freezing temperatures and thaw out again in the spring.

-A few days after the adult tree frog paid us a visit, my husband noticed a tiny baby tree frog under a piece of dark bark that had fallen near the pond.
+A few days after the adult tree frog paid us a visit, I noticed a tiny baby tree frog under a piece of dark bark that had fallen near the pond.
 This tiny frog was literally the size of a green pea, but it already had large transparent toe pads and warts on its back.
-It changed color from the dark brown of the bark to the lighter golden brown of the pine needles it hid in as we tried to get a picture of it.
+It changed color from the dark brown of the bark to the lighter golden brown of the pine needles it hid in as I tried to get a picture of it.
 It did not help that this tiny frog was already a great climber and a high jumper and definitely did not want to pose for pictures!

 Beautiful!
 It’s amazing that you guys can enjoy so much nature every day.
 Maybe the city is not where I belong.